 The property value taken into account for wealth tax purposes is the highest of the following three values:

 The same values/rules apply for inheritance and gift tax purposes in Spain.

-In properties of a higher value, not only are the savings linked to the wealth tax important, but clients must also take into consideration that with the low interest rates available today it makes much more sense to mortgage and obtain an important return on investment by investing the funds, with the possibility of easily cancelling the mortgage in years to come if the interest rates were to go up.
+In properties of a higher value, not only are the savings linked to the wealth tax important, but clients must also take into consideration that with the low interest rates available today it makes much more sense to mortgage and obtain an important return on propery investment in Spain by investing the funds, with the possibility of easily cancelling the mortgage in years to come if the interest rates were to go up.